How to Improve Bathroom Lighting: A Holistic Approach

 - Wiring of exhaust fan and other key electrical components

-When renovating a bathroom in an older home, it is common to find that the wiring and other elements do not meet the current electrical code requirements.
+When remodeling a bathroom in an older home, it is common to find that the wiring and other elements do not meet the current electrical code requirements.
 Cities do not usually require homeowners to bring everything up to code when completing minor upgrades, like replacing a broken light fixture, but major renovations are a different story.

 Guidelines for Bathroom Lighting